Best AI Mixing Plugins 2026

 Are these plugins compatible with Logic Pro, Ableton, and Pro Tools?

-The major in-DAW options (MixingGPT, Neutron 5, Ozone 11, sonible smart, Waves AI, Auto-Tune, Output Co-Producer) all ship as VST3, AU, and AAX, so they load into Logic Pro, Ableton Live, Pro Tools, and every major DAW.
+The major in-DAW options (MixingGPT, Neutron 5, Ozone 12, sonible smart, Waves AI, Auto-Tune, Output Co-Producer) all ship as VST3, AU, and AAX, so they load into Logic Pro, Ableton Live, Pro Tools, and every major DAW.
 Cloud services (RoEx, LANDR, Cryo Mix) don’t install — you upload stems through a browser instead.
+For per-DAW recommended stacks (with each DAW’s native AI features), see the best AI mixing plugins for Logic Pro, Ableton Live, and Pro Tools guide.

 What’s the difference between AI mixing and AI mastering?